ceremcem/debug-ls/README.md

     lsc hello.ls

-When you want to debug, run the same file
+When you want to debug, run the same file with:

     ./debug-ls hello.ls

-...and
+...and:

+OPTION 1:

+(Preferred way)

+* Install Chrome Extension: NIM (Node Inspector Manager)

+In this case there is nothing to be done manually.

+NIM extension simply watches `node` and whenever `node` is (re)started with `--inspect` parameter, NIM opens a debugger in a new window.

+OPTION 2:

+(Manual way, no need an external application)

 * Go to `chrome://inspect/#devices` address in Chrome
 * Find your process that is listed under "Remote Target" section
 * Click "inspect" button

+If you prefer this way, you need to repeat these steps whenever your source file changed.

+# Behavior

+The source file is re-bundled when it is or its dependencies are changed.

 # Install